 Ouch, your WordPress site is giving you errors.
-While bottle of aspirin might help your headache there are a few easy fixes to some common problems.
+While a bottle of aspirin might help your headache there are a few easy fixes to some common problems.
 Before you perform a restore of your WordPress site, take a look at these 7 Broken WordPress Fixes- How to recover from these common WordPress problems.
 These solutions are easy to do and may get your blog running without sweat and tears.
 Many WordPress issues stem from conflicts, corruption or resource issues that once addressed resolve the error.
-Here’s seven common ways to resolve a broken WordPress site.
+Here are seven common ways to resolve a broken WordPress site.

 1- Plugin conflicts or corruption.

-No, you won’t get a flashing neon message indicating that you have conflicts but you will see errors and administering your site may become slugish.
+No, you won’t get a flashing neon message indicating that you have conflicts but you will see errors and administering your site may become sluggish.
 Disable your plugins one by one while testing your site.
 If a plugin has gotten corrupt or is having a conflict with another plugin it will become readily apparent once disabled.
 You may have to remove and re-install the plugin if its simply corruption and not conflict.
 If there is an actual conflict then you’re only other option is to reach out to the developer for support or try to find an alternative plugin.

 If you can’t get to the site or the WP dashboard and suspect it was because you recently loaded a new plugin, go into the CPanel and use File Manager to disable your plugin.
 The easiest way is to rename the plugin folder; that will normally disable the plugin.
 Each plug has its own folder under /wp-content/plugins/”name-of-plugin”.
 Then test your site to determine if the plugin was the culprit.